 You may be referred to the study by your primary care provider (PCP).

 If you choose to participate, you will visit with members of our research team who will talk to you about the study.
-Teens and their parents will be asked to participate in one of two different groups: one group called CATCH-IT will use a website at home, and the other group called TEAMS will meet up in person.
+Teens and their parents will be asked to participate in one of two different groups: Teenagers in the CATCH-IT group will work on an online program at their own pace and in complete privacy, and teenagers in the TEAMS group meet online with about 6-10 other teenagers and a group leader, once a week for eight weeks and then once a month for 6 months.
 You do not have to take any medications or talk about things you don’t want to.
 During the 18 months of the study, you’ll get regular phone calls from a team member to see how things are going in the program.

 In both TEAMS and CATCH-IT, teens will learn strategies to cope with negative thoughts, to manage conflicts with friends and family, and to plan for major life changes.